Cheers: Digital media distribution

-The complete 11 seasons of Cheers are available through the iTunes Store, Amazon Prime Video, Peacock and Hulu.
+The complete 11 seasons of Cheers are available through the iTunes Store, Amazon Prime Video, Paramount+, Peacock and Hulu in high definition.
 In Canada, all seasons are available on streaming service Crave.

-The entire series is available in the UK on All 4.
+The entire series was available in the UK on All 4.

 Licensing

 The series lent itself naturally to the development of Cheers bar-related merchandise, culminating in the development of a chain of Cheers themed pubs.
 Paramount's licensing group, led by Tom McGrath, developed the Cheers pub concept initially in partnership with Host Marriott, which placed Cheers themed pubs in over 15 airports around the world.
-Boston boasts the original Cheers bar, historically known to Boston insiders as the Bull and Finch, as well as a Cheers restaurant in the Faneuil Hall marketplace, and Sam's Place, a spin-off sports bar concept also located at Faneuil Hall.
-In 1997 Europe's first officially licensed Cheers bar opened in London's Regent's Street W1.
+The original Cheers bar is in Boston, historically known as the Bull and Finch; a Cheers restaurant in the Faneuil Hall marketplace; and Sam's Place, a spin-off sports bar concept also located in Faneuil Hall.
+In 1997, Europe's first officially licensed Cheers bar opened in London's Regent's Street W1.
 Like Cheers Faneuil Hall, Cheers London is a replica of the set.
 The gala opening was attended by James Burrows and cast members George Wendt and John Ratzenberger.
 The Cheers bar in London closed on December 31, 2008.
 The actual bar set had been on display at the Hollywood Entertainment Museum until the museum's closing in early 2006.

 The theme song to the show was eventually licensed to a Canadian restaurant, Kelsey's Neighbourhood Bar & Grill.

-CBS currently holds the rights to the Cheers franchise as a result of the 2006 Viacom split which saw Paramount transfer its entire television studio to CBS.
+CBS currently holds the rights to the Cheers franchise as a result of the 2005 Viacom split which saw Paramount transfer its entire television studio to CBS (both CBS and Viacom would reunite in 2019).

-Spin-offs, crossovers and cultural references
+Spin-offs

-Some of the actors and actresses from Cheers brought their characters into other television shows, either in a guest appearance or in a new spin-off series.
+Some of the actors and actresses from Cheers brought their characters onto other television shows, either in a guest appearance or on a new spin-off series.
 The most successful Cheers spin-off was Frasier, which featured Frasier Crane following his relocation back to Seattle, Washington.
 Sam, Diane, and Woody all individually appeared in Frasier episodes, with Lilith appearing as a guest on multiple episodes.
 In the season nine episode "Cheerful Goodbyes", Frasier returns to Boston and meets up with the Cheers gang, later attending Cliff's retirement party.
+Frasier was revived in 2023, moving back to Boston like Cheers.

 Although Frasier was more successful, The Tortellis was the first series to spin off from Cheers, premiering in 1987.
 The show featured Carla's ex-husband Nick Tortelli and his wife Loretta, but was canceled after 13 episodes and drew protests for its stereotypical depictions of Italian Americans.

+Crossovers

 In addition to direct spin-offs, several Cheers characters had guest appearance crossovers with other shows, including Wings and St. Elsewhere (episode "Cheers").
-Cheers has also been spoofed or referenced in other media, including The Simpsons (spoofing the title sequence and theme song in "Flaming Moe's"; actually visiting the place with vocal role reprises of the majority of the principal cast in "Fear of Flying"), Scrubs (episode "My Life in Four Cameras"), Adventure Time (episode "Simon & Marcy"), the 2012 comedy film Ted, and the 2011 video game Dragon Age II.
+Cheers has also been spoofed or referenced in other media, including The Simpsons (spoofing the title sequence and theme song in "Flaming Moe's"; actually visiting the place with vocal role reprises of the majority of the principal cast in "Fear of Flying"), Scrubs (episode "My Life in Four Cameras"), and the 2012 comedy film Ted.